alirezaheidari-cs/Reinforcement-Learning/README.md

 # RL Q-Learning
-Implement a Q learning algorithm with gym library to control redlights for reducing traffic
+Implement a Q-learning algorithm with gym library to control redlights for reducing traffic

 ## Prerequisites
 - Python 3.6+